-Pre-nesting and Mating
+Pre-nesting and Monitoring

-Recent breeding habitat for the piping plover (based on last three years of breeding/nesting data) would be closed to the public with symbolic fencing (posts and signs) by April 1st each year.
-Observation activity will follow essential vehicle guidelines in the piping plover recovery plan so as to minimize disturbance.
-The presence of territorial or courting plovers outside of existing closures could further extend these initial closures (ensuring a 150 foot buffer for the observed birds).
-All closures would be removed if no territorial/mating/nesting activity has been seen by July 15th or when areas have been abandoned for a two-week period, whichever comes later.
+Suitable nesting habitat, both active, historic and newly created habitat for the piping plover (based on last year's of breeding/nesting data) would be closed to the public with symbolic fencing (posts and signs) by April 1st each year.
+The presence of territorial or courting birds outside of existing closures could further extend these initial closures 150 feet.